slatedocs/slate/source/index.html.md

 ]
 ```

-API will return a list of the following structure
+API will return a list of the following structure:

 | Parameter     | Type                              | Description |
 | ---------     | ------------------------------    | ------------|